Progressive-Victory/crm-bot/.config/README.md

 ### .env ###

-Copy `./.env.sample` to a file `./.env` with the then edit the following vaules to be actruate
+Copy `./.env.sample` to a file `./.env` then edit the following vaules to be actruate:

 ```txt
 TOKEN=<BOT TOKEN>